 CIHR Strategic Grants identify a specific topic or health challenge for researchers to address.

 - Strategic grants are sometimes launched quickly in response to a national or international crisis, and other grants are planned well in advance as large multi-year initiatives.

 - Each month, multiple Strategic grants are launched through ResearchNet and award amounts can range from a few thousand to millions of dollars.

-Find out what Strategic grant competitions are currently open for applications (CWL required)!
+Find out what Strategic grant competitions are currently open for applications and what's new with this portfolio (CWL required).
 SPARC maintains a list of funding opportunities and competition pre-announcements with additional helpful information.
+Updated daily!

 - ResearchNet, which lists all Strategic grant opportunities